usherlabs/documentation/docs/network/overview/lsan-token.md

 ## Acquiring LSAN Tokens

 Participants can acquire **LSAN** tokens by depositing **MATIC** into the Log Store AlphaNet ERC20 Smart Contract.
 The number of LSAN tokens minted is calculated automatically based on the network's storage costs - whereby `1 LSAN = 1 wei_per_byte * multplier`.
 The `multiplier` gives the development team the ability to incorporate a fee buffer that may be required to compensate additional network services beyond storage, such as use of oracles.
-This dynamic pricing model ensures that the participants compensate the network accurately for storage of data to the underlying decentralised storage network.
+This dynamic pricing model ensures that the participants compensate the network accurately for storage of data to the underlying decentralized storage network.

 [Learn how to mint LSAN with our CLI →](../cli/getting-started.md)